www.labradordog.sk Last update: 17.12.2024

 Muzzle: Powerful, not snipy.

-Jaws/Teeth: Jaws of medium length, jaws and teeth strong with a perfect, regular and complete scissor bite, i.e.
+Jaws/Teeth: Jaws of medium length, jaws and teeth strong with a perfect, regular and complete scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to the jaws.

 Eyes: Medium size, expressing intelligence and good temper; brown or hazel.